ibrahim-humadi/Daz-Misc-Scripts/README.md

   - Copies the global render settings Dimensions to the currently selected camera.
 * **CopyRenderSettingsDimensionsToAllCamera.dsa**
   - Copies the global render settings Dimensions to all cameras in the scene.
+* **FocalPointGizmo.dsa**
+  - Select camera and run script.
+Creates a plane that moves with focal distance. plane can be scaled for better visability.

 ## Genesis 9 Bones
 * **ResetTwistOnGen9twistbones.dsa**